frantisekstanko/english-grammar/README.md

 - **regular verbs** – form their past forms by adding *-ed*
 - **irregular verbs** – have separate past forms (e.g. *go → went*)

+## Subject

+Subject is the person or thing that performs the action described by the verb, or the person or thing that the sentence is about.

+## Object

+Object is the person or thing that receives the action of the verb.
+It is the entity that is affected by the action.

 ## Adjectives

 Adjectives are words that modify or describe attributes of nouns, providing